moretrim/victoria2-troubleshooting/README.markdown

 - the game is stuck or crashes when attempting to display the campaign screen before starting or loading a game, after choosing “Single Player” in the main menu
+- the game can reach the campaign screen, but there are oddities:
+  * some countries display incorrect or black flags
+  * some countries are missing a government or culture
+  * some borders look wrong
+  * some countries are missing

 Fixes:

-- **(Partially confirmed)** The game can crash when it fails to process some saves.
-It is suspected that this can happen for corrupted saves, or saves that were made with a different game or mod version.
+- The game can behave unexpectedly when it fails to process some saves.
+This can happen for corrupted saves, or saves that were made with a different game or mod version.
 On a typical installation on Windows saves are located at the following:

   ```
   %userprofile%\Documents\Paradox Interactive\Victoria II\save games